 Also, beta-caryophyllene has a limited shelf life once it’s no longer in the living plant.
 When kept dry, it becomes oxidized and its activity diminishes.
 The fresher, the better, Gertsch says.

 Pharmaceutical companies often make drugs out of purified plant extracts.
-THC is one active ingredient in Sativex, for example, a drug approved in
+THC is one active ingredient in Sativex, for example, a drug approved in Canada to treat multiple sclerosis pain.

 Many current anti-inflammatory medications, such as Vioxx, come with terrible side effects.
 But here is a nontoxic compound, already a part of our diet, that appears to do the same job, Russo says.
 “It always amuses me when nature does it better.”